 First here are some of the cigarette and little cigar results from lab tests I commissioned by a highly qualified lab in Portland, Oregon while doing background research for my book “Smoke No Evil“.

-Then these data are from the first journal-published research on pesticide residues in commercial cigarette brands since a single small two-brand study on Cyprus in 1984.
-There have literally been no other published studies like this since the mid-1970s.
+Now, the following data are from the first journal-published research on pesticide residues in commercial cigarette brands since a small two-brand study on Cyprus in 1984.
+There have literally been no other published studies like this anywhere in the world since the mid-1970s.
 (You can click the image to access this study online.)

 So let’s connect a few of the dots between smoking, pesticides, and suicidal thoughts and behavior.

 Dot 1.
 We know that cigarette smoking and suicide are strongly associated.